pavvu/Artificial-Intelligence/Solve_15_Puzzle_By_Astar_With_ManattanDisatnce_As_Heristic/ReadMe.txt

-IDASTAR_NoOfMisplaced.java file which is implementation of A* Algorithm with no of misplaced tiles as heursitics repectvely.
+ASTAR_Manhattan.java file which is implementation of A* Algorithm with no of misplaced tiles as heursitics repectvely.
 Please execute these files by running it on eclipse or anyother IDE.
 The code will ask a input state of 15 puzzle. please type the state as continous characters with comma
 For example your input should be like this ip : 2,6,10,3,1,4,7,11,8,5,9,15,12,13,14,0 if the state is 2  6  10 3